davislyu/TaskManagment-Chakra-UI/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

-## License

-This project is open-sourced software licensed under the MIT License.
-See the LICENSE file for more information.